Hudsonville, Michigan

-Hudsonville is a city in Ottawa County in the U.S. state of Michigan, and is part of the Grand Rapids metropolitan area.
-The population was 7,116 at the 2010 census.
+Hudsonville is a city in Ottawa County in the U.S. state of Michigan; it is part of the Grand Rapids metropolitan area.
+The population was 7,721 at the 2020 US Census.
 Hudsonville is nicknamed "Michigan's Salad Bowl."

 History

 Hudsonville was platted in 1873, soon after the Chicago and West Michigan Railway was extended to that point.
 The town was named for Homer E. Hudson, a pioneer settler, who was also the town's first postmaster.
 The early settlement of Hudsonville was next to a swamp, which hampered early development.
 In 1872, construction of the Chicago and West Michigan Railroad was completed.
 The railroad brought more settlers to the area, including many Dutch immigrants.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.54 sqmi, all land.

 Points of interest

-Terra Squareis a mixed-use community center, located in downtown Hudsonville at 3380 Chicago Drive.
+Terra Square is a mixed-use community center, located in downtown Hudsonville at 3380 Chicago Drive.
 Terra Square offers an event space and a work space, in addition to hosting the Hudsonville Farmers Market.

+Hudsonville Nature Center is located at the east end of New Holland Dr. and features 5.4 miles of hiking trails, picnic areas, and lookouts in a 76 acre nature preserve.